Vidyo/VidyoConnector-WPF/README.md

 VidyoConnector-WPF is a Windows desktop application written in C# using WPF technology and MVVM approach.
 It contains single project within solution.

 ## Acquire Framework
-1. Download the latest Vidyo.io Windows SDK package for VisualStudio 2013 (https://static.vidyo.io/4.1.22.9/package/VidyoClient-WindowsSDK.zip) or for VisualStudio 2017 (https://static.vidyo.io/4.1.22.9/package/VidyoClient-WinVS2017SDK.zip).
+1. Download the latest Vidyo.io Windows SDK package for VisualStudio 2013 (https://static.vidyo.io/latest/package/VidyoClient-WindowsSDK.zip) or for VisualStudio 2017 (https://static.vidyo.io/latest/package/VidyoClient-WinVS2017SDK.zip).
 2. Extract contents and locate '~\VidyoClient-WindowsSDK\samples\VidyoConnector' folder.
+> Note: SDK version 4.1.22.9 or later is required.

 ## Build and Run Application
 1. Put VidyoConnector-WPF sources into folder located above, parallel to the 'win' folder.